nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 **If you implement `/trades` you do not need to implement `/ticker`.**

-The `/ticker` endpoint returns high, low, last prices, and 24h volume data for a given market.
+The `/ticker` endpoint returns last prices (close) and 24h volume data for a given market.
 It allows Nomics to get a current snapshot of a given market.
 Implementing this endpoint requires the attributes above in addition to a market symbol and timestamp.
-Optional attributes include open, bid, and ask prices.
+Optional attributes include open, high, low, bid, and ask prices.

 **We highly recommend implementing the `/trades` endpoint instead of the `/ticker` endpoint.** The `/ticker` endpoint should be used as a last resort if implementing `/trades` is not possible.